utelecon/utelecon.github.io/en/supporters/class.md

 * Conducting a <font color="green">trial online lecture </font> with the professor using the Web conference system outside of class time.
 Examples of tasks:
   * Checking the sound quality
   * Checking the image quality of the camera
-  * Check how things appear when using the functions of the conference system
+  * Checking how things appear when using the functions of the conference system
 * <font color="green">Intervene</font>in response to basic problems that occur during class, such as:
   * When students cannot hear the professor's voice; "Professor, we cannot hear (see) you."
   * When the professor thinks he has shared his screen but has not; "Professor, the screen sharing is not turned on."
   * Check chat questions (depending on class type).
-  * In short, this is to help prevent the worst accident (talking for 30 minutes straight without knowing your sound is not on).
+  * In short, this is to help prevent worst accidents (e.g., talking for 30 minutes straight without knowing your sound is not on).
   * Being familiar with the Web conferencing system and troubleshooting as much as possible.
 * <font color="green">Collecting and sharing </font>relevant information such as:
   * Information on Zoom updates